MighTy-Weaver/COMP4021-2020Fall/Assignment2/README.txt

 Note that there is a time interval between two transmitting through the portals.
 Also, there is also a shooting interval.

+The animation for the monsters are scaling, I try to make it looks like "breathing" lol.
+And be careful that the flipping of monsters are not transparent, but they are flipped when walking left or right.